ComScore

 • How to get there: Drive via Palisades Interstate Pkwy N, NK-17 N or I-87 N; train via NJ Transit Main/Bergen County Line or the Port Jervis Line

 Located at the end of the 5.5-mile Pine Meadow Lake Trail in Harriman State Park, this expansive lake is luxurious, beautiful and great for relaxing.
 The hike is moderate with plenty of cool things to see along the way, like abandoned houses, an old cemetery and water wells, making it a pretty popular day hike for New Yorkers.
-Beware that this spot does get crowded in the summer due to the abundance of places to sit and the rocks that are just perfect for jumping off of; if you want to avoid the crowds, go early or explore the park’s several other hikes and swimming holes.
+Beware that this spot does get crowded in the summer, thanks to the abundance of picnic spots and rocks from which to leap into the cool waters.
+If you want to avoid the crowds, go early or explore the park’s several other hikes and swimming holes.

 swimming holes near nyc millstream swimming hole in woodstock ny